Kaamkiya/dotfiles/README.md

 ## The system

-I currently use sway with waybar for bar content.
+I currently use sway with i3status-rust for bar content.

 ## Stuff not shown